xoopscube/documentation/en/about.md

 A new Package Legacy was released on july 28, 2012.

-Since then The XOOPSCube Project was led by highly skilled developers Kilica (XCCK, Content Creation Kit) and Nao-pon (Xelfinder, file manager) ensuring that development follows the values and principles of Open Source.
+Since then The XOOPSCube Project was led by highly skilled developers Kilica (XCCK, Content Creation Kit) and Nao-pon (Xelfinder, file manager) ensuring that development continued to follow the values and principles of Open Source.

 ## <span class="iconify" data-icon="flat-color-icons:multiple-devices"></span> XCL Package

-**XCL is the bundle package** update to PHP7. **XCL** refers to the excellent design of the modular architecture composed of separate components that can be connected together.
-The XCL 2.3.x releases integrate Xelfinder, a file manager with cloud support, CKEditor wysiwyg content editor with granular permissions and X-Update Manager to deploy and install modules, themes and extensions.
+**XCL is the bundle package** update to PHP8. **XCL** XCL is an initialism highlighting the clever design of its modular architecture, where separate parts easily connect.
+Since XCL version 2.3.x, the bundle released integrates Xelfinder, a file manager with cloud support, CKEditor wysiwyg, a content editor and management with granular permissions, and X-Update Manager to deploy and install modules, themes and extensions.
 Moreover, the latest XCL development avoids constraining new designs with legacy backwards compatibility issues.
 The design process is simplified to take advantage from the extendable modular design of **XCube Core**.
 Thus improving the management of internationalization and localization, customization and personalization for